 • Quick remedies for any dispute

-R.E.R.A has provision to penalize both the developer and the customer.
+R.E.R.A. has a provision to penalize both the developer and the customer.
 Real Estate Regulatory Authority Act 2017 not just barely empowered the customer.
-But also shaped the whole regulation of the activities of the builders regarding the real estate property.
+But also shaped the whole regulation of the activities of the builders regarding real estate property.

 • In India every state possesses to acknowledge regulatory bodies within the type of appellate tribunals.
 To resolve the conflict between the customer and the builders.
 It should resolve within 120 days.